tankala/learn-pip-trends/comments-policy.md

 title: Comments Policy
 ---

-We welcome all python lovers to Learn pip Trends, a platform to learn anything about Python and Python packages.
+We welcome all python lovers to learn-pip-trends, a platform to learn anything about Python and Python packages.
 We believe in fostering a friendly and inclusive community where everyone can share their knowledge, insights, and opinions.
 To ensure a positive and enriching experience for all users, we have established the following comments policy:

 1. **Respectful Usernames:** Please use your real name or a nickname when commenting.
 Avoid using keywords or promotional phrases in the name field.
 Comments with irrelevant or spammy names will be flagged as SPAM and may be removed.